MajkiIT/polish-ads-filter/.github/ISSUE_TEMPLATE/adblock.md

 -->

 <!--What do you need to do to appear an ad or a bug?-->
-### Co trzeba zrobić, aby pojawiła się reklama albo błąd?
+### Co trzeba zrobić, aby pojawił się element albo błąd?
 1.
 2.
 3.